Michelle Goldberg: Opinions and controversies

 In 2012, Goldberg criticized a column written in USA Today by Ann Romney, wife of politician and businessman Mitt Romney.
 Romney wrote that there was "no crown more glorious" than the "crown of motherhood."
 Goldberg responded that such phrases reminded her of "pronatalist propaganda of World War II-era totalitarian regimes."
 Conservative media outlets criticized Goldberg for the remark; she subsequently said, "I should have realized that right-wingers were going to pretend that I was saying that Romney is akin to two of the century's most murderous tyrants. ...
 I'm truly sorry to have given the right a pretext for another tedious spasm of feigned outrage."

-In 2013, in The Nation, Goldberg criticized the public and media reactions to a tweet by a woman who was fired for tweeting "Going to Africa.
+In 2013, in The Nation, Goldberg criticized the public and media reactions to a tweet by Justine Sacco, a woman who had been fired for tweeting, "Going to Africa.
 Hope I don’t get AIDS.
 Just kidding.
 I'm white!"
-She wrote, "Almost any of us could be vulnerable to a crowd-sourced inquisition."
-In a July 17, 2020, column in the New York Times headlined, "Do Progressives Have a Free Speech Problem?"
-Goldberg wrote, "The mass uprising following the killing of George Floyd has led to a necessary expansion of the boundaries of mainstream speech....
-At the same time, a climate of punitive heretic-hunting, a recurrent feature of left-wing politics, has set in, enforced, in some cases, through workplace discipline, including firings."
+Goldberg wrote: "Almost any of us could be vulnerable to a crowd-sourced inquisition."

 In 2014, Goldberg wrote a piece for The New Yorker, titled "What is a Woman?," about the conflict between transgender women and some radical feminists.
 It was criticized by Jos Truitt in the Columbia Journalism Review on the basis of Goldberg's support for those feminists labelled as "trans-exclusionary radical feminists" (or "TERFs").

 Goldberg endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.